keyurd1998-sys/open-source-dft-flow/README.md

 ```
 ---

+## 🕒 Installation Time
-🕒 Note on Duration: Because Yosys and Icarus are built from source to ensure compatibility with the latest PDKs, this process can take 60 to 90 minutes depending on your CPU.
+Note on Duration: Because Yosys and Icarus are built from source to ensure compatibility with the latest PDKs, this process can take 60 to 90 minutes depending on your CPU.

-⚠️ System Resources: The script uses $(nproc) to compile at maximum speed.
-It is highly recommended to close browsers and other heavy applications to prevent system hangs during compilation.
+---

+## ⚠️ System Requirements
+Uses all CPU cores (nproc)
+Close heavy apps during build
+Recommended: ≥ 4GB RAM
 ---

 ##  Activate Fault_Environment